mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 By today, we mostly develop micro-components to sustain business demands in a fast-changing industry (via `On-Premise` or `Cloud`, `Windows` or `Linux`, etc).

-When using an ORM, there is no doubt that you write less-codes that does the same functionalities as you can write with raw ADO.NET.
-You also deliver more working codes in a very short amount of time by using it.
+When using an ORM, there is no doubt that you write less- that does the same functionalities as you can write with raw ADO.NET.
+You also deliver more working  in a very short amount of time by using it.

 Somebody may claims that he/she can write more features using ADO.NET than by using an ORM.

 Well, then you have to help them realize how many times their fingers stroke the keyboard just provide the same functionalities the ORMs can.

-*A good programmer who wrote good codes via raw implementations can provide better results using an ORM.*
+*A good programmer who wrote good  via raw implementations can provide better results using an ORM.*

-The codes below are very-squeezed raw implementation that you need to write just to query the contents of a single table.
+The  below are very-squeezed raw implementation that you need to write just to query the contents of a single table.

 ```csharp
 var customers = new List<Customer>();